News

 1. Optimizing Energy Sources

-If the mitochondria of the pancreas and liver are damaged due to these factors, insulin resistance or reduced glucose tolerance will occur and may even lead to diabetes, Chen said.
-Once we switch from glucose to ketones, we break free from the limitations of glucose metabolism.
+If the mitochondria of the pancreas and liver are damaged because of these factors, insulin resistance or reduced glucose tolerance will occur and may even lead to diabetes, Chen said.
+Once the fuel source switches from glucose to ketones, the body breaks free from the limitations of glucose metabolism.
 Mitochondria, now unburdened, can efficiently use ketones for energy.
-This revitalizes organs like the pancreas and liver, restoring their proper functions.
+This revitalizes organs such as the pancreas and liver, restoring their proper functions.

 2. Nutrient Supplementation